hyung8758/ANN_SVM_comparison/README.md

 ### OS Compatibility
 - Stable: Mac OSX
-- Unstable: Window (Running code on Window is possible but error could be occurred.)
+- Unstable: Windows (Running code on Windows is possible but error could be occurred.)
 - Not tested on Linux